hamk-ai-autumn2025/aleksi_kupila_assignments/Projekti/README.md

 ## Features

-- Generating command suggestions from natural language instructions
+- Generating command suggestions from natural language instructions.
-- Validating and executing commands in a secure container environment
+- Validating and executing commands in a secure container environment.
-- Analyzing command outputs using AI
+- Analyzing command outputs using AI.
-- Generating conclusive security analysis reports
+- Generating conclusive security analysis reports.
-- Saving session data in JSON or Markdown format
+- Saving session data in JSON or Markdown format.
-- Written in Python, Flask and Jinja
+- Written in Python, Flask and Jinja.

 ---